d3x0r/STFRPhysics/LightSpeedPaper2.md

 density and curvatures in this space, but it’s not like looking through hot air currents.

-Light is given a constant propagation speed of *C* in global frame.
+Light is given a constant propagation speed of $C$ in global frame.

 Bodies move at some speed and direction or combining speed and direction into a single term, at a velocity.
 This medium is called space.
 Space